sdesalas/robotics/README.md

 This was useful as it helped me understand that Bluetooth makes it really easy to abstract communication, once you get it going it works as if you had a USB cable connected.

-Pity its so hard to setup in the first place, and that the connection is usually pretty flaky.
-I ended up using cheapie RF transmitter/receiver pairs instead.
+Pity its so hard to setup in the first place, and that the connection is usually pretty flakey.
+I ended up using cheapie RF transmitter/receiver pairs instead, which also improve the battery life.

 ## Simplebot v2 (RF Bot)